linki/chaoskube/README.md

 ## Example

-Running it will kill a random pod in any namespace every 10 seconds.
+Running it will kill a random pod in any namespace every 10 minutes by default.

 ```
 Killing pod kube-system/kube-dns-v20-6ikos